Celemony/ARA_SDK/README.md

 The `ARA_API` module contains the core headers that define the actual ARA C API.
-`ARAInterface.h` is the main header, accompanied by a set of auxiliary headers for integrating ARA with each of the supported Companion APIs like `VST3` or `Audio Units`.
+`ARAInterface.h` is the main header, accompanied by a set of auxiliary headers for integrating ARA with each of the supported companion APIs like `VST3` or `Audio Units`.
 Additionally, ARA Audio File Chunks are defined in `ARAAudioFileChunks.h`.
 It includes extensive printer-friendly [documentation](ARA_API/ARA_API.pdf).